Garmelon/tablejohn/DESIGN.md

     - Change scope interactively
     - Change metrics interactively
 - GET `/queue/`
-    - List of runners and their state
+    - List of workers and their state
     - List of unfinished runs
     - "What's the state of the infrastructure?"
 - GET `/commit/<hash>/`